madekeye/grc-portfolio/soc2-readiness/roles-and-responsibilities.md

 ## 📌 Notes

-- This document should be reviewed quarterly or during major organizational c
+- This document should be reviewed quarterly or during major organizational changes.
+- All roles must be aligned with job descriptions and communicated across the organization.

+---

+📝 *Last Updated:* `YYYY-MM-DD`
+*Maintainer:* `grc-team@yourdomain.com`